nim-lang/Nim/doc/manual_experimental_strictnotnil.rst

 assignment rules
 -----------------

+Let's say we have ``left = right``.

 When we assign, we pass the right's nilability to the left's expression.
-We have special handling of aliasing and compund expressions which we specify in their sections.
-(This is a possible alias move or move out).
+There should be special handling of aliasing and compound expressions which we specify in their sections.
+(Assignment is a possible alias ``move`` or ``move out``).

 call args rules
 -----------------